Update a node pool

 Can I roll back a node pool after I update the node pool?

 You cannot roll back the kubelet and container runtime after you update them.
-You can roll back only the OS image after you update it, provided that the original OS image that you want to use is supported by the node pool.
+You can roll back only the OS image after you update it.
+The original OS image that you want to use must be supported by the node pool.

 Are applications affected during the update?